jaredfholgate/DevOpsTechChallenge/README.md

 1. GitHub for source control.
 2. Azure DevOps Service for Continuous Integration and Continuous Delivery
 3. Azure as the platform
-4. Terrform to define the infrastructure
+4. Terraform to define the infrastructure
 5. C# for the code
 6. ASP.NET Core for the example apps
 7. Azure App Service for Web Tier and API Tier